D.J. Moore Player Prop Bets for NFL Week 12 | Carolina vs. Miami 11/28/2021

 Matchup vs. Miami

-- The Dolphins are allowing 290.8 passing yards per game this year, the NFL's 29th-ranked pass defense.
+- The 290.8 yards per game the Dolphins are allowing through the air makes them the NFL's 29th-ranked pass defense.

-- The Dolphins have conceded 20 passing TDs this season (1.8 per game), ranking them 27th among NFL defenses.
+- The Dolphins have given up 20 passing TDs this year (1.8 per game), ranking them 27th among NFL defenses.

 Recent Performances

-- Against the Football Team last week, Moore was targeted seven times and racked up 50 yards on five receptions while scoring one touchdown.
+- In last week's outing against the Football Team, Moore was targeted seven times, totaling 50 yards on five receptions while scoring one touchdown.

 Moore's Carolina Teammates